pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 ### Comparison

-Pactus consensus protocl doesn't have any lcoking mechanism or checkpointing and there will at most one valid proposla per round.
+Pactus consensus protocol doesn't have any locking mechanism or checkpointing and there will at most one valid proposal per round.
 This ensures that each round can begin with a new proposal.

 <table>